projectcalico/calico/README.md

 you can't do this and your host already has a public facing IP, then you can use port mapping to get the traffic into the container.

-You will need to run the following commands on the host that the container is running on.
+You will need to run the following command on the host that the container is running on.

 ```